17 Dogs That Look Like Wolves to Add to Your Pack

 OK, this short little dude may not look exactly like its ancestors, but if you ignore the short legs, the resemblance is clear.
 These dwarf dogs with lupine faces are full of energy and cheer.
 A herding breed, the Swedish Vallhund is very active and needs lots of exercise; if you expect it to lounge on the couch, you’re going to be disappointed.

 They love to entertain themselves—and their humans—when bored.
 This involves lots of barking at anything that moves, including a delivery driver, a curtain blowing in the wind or even a mosquito.
-You’ll definitely want to nip any bad manners in the bud; this long-living cutie has a life expectancy of 12 to 15 years.
+You’ll definitely want to nip any bad manners in the bud, as this long-living cutie has a life expectancy of 12 to 15 years.

 portrait of Samoyed dog in the forest